Liamss/Liamss/README.md

 - 👋 Hi, I’m @Liamss, I have 11 years of experience in paid media / performance marketing.
 Working with brands such as Microsoft, Santander, Eurostar, General Motors and a fair few more.
 - 👀 I’m interested in marketing, aviation and transport.
 - 🌱 I’m currently learning what Github is.
 - 💞️ I’m looking to collaborate on ... it's a little too soon to say!
-My course start date is 26/09/2023.
+My part-time course start date is 26/09/2023.
 - 📫 How to reach me you can find me on Linkedin on my profile.

 <!---